stefthoen/gatsby-starter-blog-mdx/content/blog/pitch-stefthoen.com/index.md

 I want:

-1. I want a new homepage that has an introduction of me, a summary of the last blog post with a link to the post, and a list of featured projects I'm working on, with a name, a short description and a link to the project.
+1. A new homepage that has an introduction of me, a summary of the last blog post with a link to the post, and a list of featured projects I'm working on, with a name, a short description and a link to the project.

 ![Homepage](./homepage.jpg)

 2. A 'Now' page that shows an unordered list of things I'm focussing on right now.

+3. An about page, that is a simple template that holds text and a photo.

-3. A way for people to start discussions about posts on Twitter.
+4. A way for people to start discussions about posts on Twitter.
 Best would probably be to have a link beneath each blog post that not only automatically creates a tweet, but also pre-fills it with my handle and perhaps the URL to the blog post, or the title as a hashtag.
 Needs research how other people do it.

-4. A navigation that has links to __home__, __blog__, __projects__ and
+5. A navigation that has links to __home__, __blog__, __projects__ and
    __now__.

-5. Tags for blog posts.
+6. Tags for blog posts.
 I want to make collections of blog posts.
 I.e. all the pitches, all posts related to a project, etc.

-6. A products index page based on the blog index page.
+7. A products index page based on the blog index page.

-7. A single product page based on a blog single page.
+8. A single product page based on a blog single page.

-8. Write a unique intro for pitches that automatically gets used in all pitches.
+9. Write a unique intro for pitches that automatically gets used in all pitches.

 ## Rabit holes